-- 1. Shrinkage Factor Refer to Figure 5-1 when the shrinkage factor is not provided by the geotechnical engineer. - Loss Due to Clearing and Grubbing Estimate a volume for loss of unclassified material in cuts of up to 1-foot in depth that result from clearing and grubbing operations.
+- Shrinkage Factor Refer to Figure 15-1 when the shrinkage factor is not provided by the geotechnical engineer.
+The shrinkage factor is applicable to soil and weathered rock.
+Refer to the Geotechnical Recommendations for Design and Construction to determine if weathered rock is present on the project. - Loss Due to Clearing and Grubbing Estimate a volume for loss of unclassified material in cuts of up to 1-foot in depth that result from clearing and grubbing operations.
 Any loss in fills is included in the shrinkage factor.
 The loss due to clearing and grubbing volume will be provided in the Geotechnical Recommendations for Design and Construction. - 3.
 Undercut Excavation Consider excavating benches at grade points and removing unsuitable material below subgrade.
 This normally should be wasted, but in certain conditions can be used in embankment as directed by the geotechnical engineer.
 The Undercut Excavation volumes will be provided in the Geotechnical Recommendations for Design and Construction. - 4.
 Topsoil on Borrow Pits On projects requiring borrow material, calculate an additional 5 percent of the total borrow for replacing the topsoil on the borrow pit. - 5.
 Rock Hard rock is only shown on the earthwork balance sheet.
 Use all rock on the project in embankments before using suitable excavation.
 Calculate the rock quantity on a one-to-one basis unless the Geotechnical Recommendations for Design and Construction recommends a rock swell factor.
+For projects with large amounts of hard rock, specify a swell factor for hard rock in addition to the shrinkage factor for earth materials.
 The rock swell factor will increase the volume of rock incorporated into the embankment or hauled away as waste.

-Figure 5-2 shows a blank earthwork balance sheet with numbered columns ranging from 1 to 16.
+Figure 15-2 shows a blank earthwork balance sheet with numbered columns ranging from 1 to 16.
 The numbers in the columns correspond to the descriptions listed below.